Installing Kerio Control Box through MyKerio

 - In the Administrator email field, type the administrator's address.
 Kerio Control associates this address with the default Kerio Control admin account, so that, for example, the admin can get automatic system alerts form the appliance.
 You can change the address later.

-- (Optional) Select Send email alerts to administrator.
+- Optionally, select Send email alerts to administrator.
 From now on, Kerio Control includes the predefined alerts group in the Accounting and Monitoring > Alert Settings (see screenshot below).
 For more information, see Using alert messages.

-- (Optional) Select Allow Kerio Control to send anonymous usage statistics to Kerio Technologies.
+- Optionally, select Allow Kerio Control to send anonymous usage statistics to Kerio Technologies.
 This information helps Kerio understand how organizations use our products so that we can decide how best to improve them.
 Statistics do not include any confidential data (passwords, email addresses, etc.), and you can disable this option at any time under Advanced Options > Updates.